davelively14/locorum/README.md

     - ADJ: send new search requests to the ProjectChannelServer instead of BackendSys
   - ADJ: Locorum.BackendSys
     - ADJ: Reconfigured supervision tree.
 Separate supervisors for BackendSys and Backends.
+- ResultCollections
+  - ADD: backends_down value, which will store a comma delineated string of backends that are down.
+- ResultCollectionView
+  - ADD: backends_down to JSON return
 - Geocode
   - DEL: Google returns lat long
   - ADD: Use Locorum.ZipLocate.get_data(zip) to access csv file on server side.
 This is a temporary fix.
 In order to reduce call time, will eventually make this an Agent task that can be accessed by clients.